-Undergraduate students interested in gaining research experience through work study or volunteering should contact Dr. Peter Larsen.
+Undergraduate students interested in gaining research experience through work study or volunteering should contact Dr. Rachel Williams.
 Undergraduates are usually assigned projects after consultation with lab personnel in order to explore scientific interests and goals.
 Once in the lab, students will work with a lab mentor, usually a postdoctoral associate or a graduate student.
 We place a high priority on assuring that undergraduate projects translate quickly into published work.

 Fall 2017: Biology 128FCS; Instructor: Anne Yoder (Wed 3:05 – 5:35 p.m)